ImSakushi/Speedify/README.md

 ---

-## Please note the following limitations of the extension:

-- Since the code is injected to make it work, it may not function smoothly.

 > [!WARNING]
 > The user is responsible for any issues arising from the use of this program.
 > If the program is not working, please refresh the page [F5].